Juniper/contrail-tripleo-heat-templates/blueprint_ospd.md

 # 1. Introduction
 RedHat OpenStack Platform (OSP) provides an installer called Director (OSPD).
 OSPD is based on the OpenStack project TripleO (OOO - OpenStack on OpenStack).
-TripleO has the concept of undercloud and overcloud.
+TripleO uses the concept of undercloud and overcloud.
 The undercloud is an
 OpenStack installation which manages the deployment and lifecycle of the overcloud.
 The overcloud is the actual OpenStack installation hosting the user workloads.
-This document explains how Contrail installation is integrated into Director.
+This document explains how a Contrail installation is integrated into Director.

 # 2. Problem statement
-OSPD uses a combination of heat templates and puppet modules in order to deploy
+OSPD uses a combination of Heat templates and Puppet modules to deploy
 the overcloud.
-In order to integrate the Contrail deployment, Contrail based
+In order to integrate the Contrail deployment, Contrail-based
-heat templates and puppet modules must be created.
+Heat templates and Puppet modules must be created.

 # 3. Proposed solution
-For integrating Contrail three new roles are defined:
+For integrating Contrail, three new roles are defined:
 #### Contrail Controller
 #### Contrail Analytics
 #### Contrail Analytics Database